MarkBroerkens/CarND-Vehicle-Detection/README.md

 # Discussion
 While implementing this project I frequently ran into the situation where I tried to reuse a classifier that was trained using different feaure extraction strategies and parameters.
 By adding the parameters into the pickle files as well, I could increase my development speed.

-The results of the vehicle detections imporoved significantly by improving the following aspects of the code:
+The results of the vehicle detections improved significantly by improving the following aspects of the code:
 * improve accuracy of classifier
 * eleminiation of false positives by considering the hotspots of the last frames

 Since the classifier was trained on a quite small training set, the classifier might not work as well as in the provided data.
+We could improve the training set by:
-If no additional "real" data is available, then augmentation techniques could be used to increase the size of training data.
+* augmentation of existing training data.
+* extracting additional images from the given project video Note: we can especially focus on detected false positives which should be added to the set of non vehicles and locations where vehicles were not properly detected.

-For improved classification results we might be able to find a better feature extraction mechanism or we could use a CNN such as [YOLO](https://pjreddie.com/darknet/yolo/) ("You only look once")
+For improved classification results we might be able to find a better feature extraction mechanism or we could use a CNN such as [YOLO](https://pjreddie.com/darknet/yolo/) ("You only look once").
+Additionally, we could try to improve the parameters of the classifier using `sklearn.model_selection.GridSearchCV`.